Coronavirus facts and figures

 Was April 8 the peak?
 These totals of deaths related to coronavirus in hospitals in England are revised every day to include deaths that have taken several days to be confirmed.

-Which local authorities in England have the highest death rates from COVID-19 per 100,000 people.
+Which local authorities in England and Wales have the highest death rates from COVID-19 per 100,000 people.

 How many people have died in your neighbourhood from coronavirus.